 ever-changing environment inherent in clinical situations involving client care.
 If a student cannot meet the above requirements, the faculty will meet to determine if the student can continue in the Nursing and Allied Health Program.
 NON-DISCRIMINATION STATEMENT – Northern Maine Community College does not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation and/or preference, disability, or age or marital, parental or veteran’s status in its programs and activities.
 If you have a disabling condition and wish to request accommodations in order to have reasonable access to programs and services offered by NMCC, you must register with the ADA Services Coordinator by contacting the Director of Counseling at 207-768-2793, located at the main NMCC Campus in the Christie Building.

-Applications for the fall 2017 program will be accepted from September 1, 2016, through December 31, 2016.
-All supporting documentation (transcripts, recommendations, etc.) must be received by the Admissions Office before January 15, 2017.
+Applications for the fall 2018 program will be accepted from September 1, 2017, through December 31, 2017.
+All supporting documentation (transcripts, recommendations, etc.) must be received by the Admissions Office before January 15, 2018.
 Applicants are strongly encouraged to submit applications as soon as practical to ensure sufficient time to complete the admission process.
-Candidates selected for admission will be notified by March, 2017.
-NMCC does not maintain a wait list for the program.
+Candidates selected for admission will be notified by March 2017.
+NMCC does not maintain a waitlist for the program.
 If you should not be selected for the current cohort, it is recommended that you submit an application for the next year.

 - College Algebra (Minimum grade of “B” or 3.0)

 - English Composition (Minimum grade of “B” or 3.0)

 - Anatomy and Physiology I with lab (Minimum grade of “B” or 3.0)

 *Current high school students seeking admission who have not yet completed College Algebra, English Composition and Anatomy and Physiology I with Lab must meet the following high school equivalent prerequisites: